sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openpgm</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An implementation of the PGM reliable multicast protocol
+Short desc    : An implementation of the PGM reliable multicast protocol
 URL          : https://github.com/steve-o/openpgm
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : OpenPGM is an open source implementation of the Pragmatic General
+Descript     : OpenPGM is an open source implementation of the Pragmatic General
              : Multicast (PGM) specification in RFC 3208.
 ```